 The 60-credit program in Counseling and Community Psychology addresses expected competencies for mental health counselors working with individuals, groups and/or families.
 The program has been registered with New York State Education Department as meeting the educational qualifications leading to licensure as a Mental Health Counselor in New York State.
 Students learn how to provide evaluation, assessment, treatment and consultation services in community agencies serving adults, children and families.

-Students enrolled in the Counseling and Community Psychology Masters Program may also elect to pursue a Certificate in Forensic Mental Health, or a Certificate in Gerontology (contact the Nursing Department for further information on this certificate).
+Students enrolled in the Counseling and Community Psychology Masters Program may also elect to pursue a Certificate in Forensic Mental Health.

 In addition to the general admission requirements for Sage Graduate School, applicants must:

 II.
 Core Community Psychology Requirements

 III.
 Research Methods Sequence

 Students completing a certificate in Forensic Mental Health must complete the following:

 IV (B).
 Electives